Guyco070/Food-recipes-from-products---android-App/README.md

 * End to end video will be uploaded soon.

 * Notes:
-1) Self-learning without prior knowledge of Android Studio / Java / XML.
+  1) Self-learning without prior knowledge of Android Studio / FireBase / Java / XML.
   2) The app made before advanced OOP course (Java) and DB course (Sql and XML).
   3) The code includes notes containing code from previous versions as well as some examples of local data entry / from the database / to the database.
   4) The database is not full, so some of the images are white (temporary) and some of the recipes are repeated to simulate a fuller database - will be corrected soon.
   5) The project was uploaded via GitKraken.

 General description of the application:
 The user creates a list of food products which can search for in the database, the system will display the possible recipes for preparation using the same food products or some according to the user's request and even save desired recipes in favorites.